mvolkmann/blog/src/ocaml.md

 the first matching pattern is used, so their order matters.

 The value of a `match` expression is the value of the matched pattern.

+There is a warning if the branches are not exhaustive.
+At runtime if no branch matches, a `Match_failure` exception is raised.

 For example: